How and Why Do Succulents Change Color?

 Moving them out of the shade and into full, direct sun is a big enough change to cause a reaction.

-This change is easy to achieve during mid-spring and early summer when the temperatures starts to rise and the days become longer with more hours of sunlight.
+This change is easy to achieve during mid-spring and early summer when the temperatures start to rise and the days become longer with more hours of sunlight.

 This Euphorbia Fire Stick cactus below is usually green during the colder months and red during the hotter months when it gets stronger sunlight.